thibmeu/tlock-rs/README.md

 This software has not been audited.
 Please use at your sole discretion.
 With this in mind, dee security relies on the following:
 * [tlock: Practical Timelock Encryption from Threshold BLS](https://eprint.iacr.org/2023/189) by Nicolas Gailly, Kelsey Melissaris, and Yolan Romailler, and its implementation in [drand/tlock](https://github.com/drand/tlock),
 * [Identity-Based Encryption](https://crypto.stanford.edu/~dabo/papers/bfibe.pdf) by Dan Boneh, and Matthew Franklin, and its implementation in [thibmeu/tlock-rs](https://github.com/thibmeu/tlock-rs),
-* The choosen drand beacon to remain honest,
+* The chosen drand beacon to remain honest,
 * [age](https://github.com/C2SP/C2SP/blob/main/age.md) encryption protocol, and its implementation in [str4d/rage](https://github.com/str4d/rage),

 ## FAQ